Talk to the Team

 Combining lenses

 Lenses are designed to be loaded together.
-A clinical-research team running on EHR data with Spanish-speaking patient narratives loads the Healthcare + Hospital Identifiers + Spanish PII lenses; PhEye serves the union of their detections on every request.
+A support team processing English and French tickets loads the English Names lens and a French community lens; PhEye serves the union of their name detections on every request, and Phileas’s pattern layer adds the structured identifiers (account numbers, dates, phone numbers).
 The policy engine then decides which detections to act on and how, based on the configured filter strategies.

 Need a lens that doesn't exist yet?

 The published lenses cover the workloads we see most often.
-When a customer has a domain we haven’t trained for — insurance claims terminology, contact-center spoken-language patterns, agricultural records, manufacturing field-service notes, a specific country’s national-ID formats — we can train a custom lens.
+When a customer has a domain or language we haven’t trained for (insurance claims narratives, contact-center transcripts, a specific regional language or naming convention) we can train a custom name lens.

 The shape of that work: